 Sleep apnea, also known as hypopnea, is characterized by episodes of shallow breathing.
 Sleep apnea is diagnosed when a person has multiple episodes of shallow breathing while sleeping (hypopneas) and complete cessation of breathing (apneas).

-- When To Switch To Toddler Bed?
+- How Sleep Deprivation Affects Your Heart?
 A Perfect Guide For You!
-Update 10/2024
+Update 11/2024

 An increase in hypopneas during sleep is indicative of a respiratory issue during the night, however there are effective therapies available.
 Sleep apnea can be more easily identified and treated if the causes, symptoms, and effects of hypopnea are understood.